Q-Games

 Q-Games, Limited is a video game developer based in Nakagyō-ku, Kyoto, Japan.
 It was founded by Argonaut Games alumnus Dylan Cuthbert and was closely affiliated with Nintendo and Sony Interactive Entertainment.

 Foundation

 Q-Games was founded by Dylan Cuthbert, of British origin, who at Argonaut Software previously helped create Starglider and Starglider 2, and gave programming assistance to X and the first Star Fox for Nintendo.
-He also developed Star Fox 2 to completion before heading off to work at Sony to make Blasto on the PlayStation.
+After Star Fox 2 was canceled, Argonaut's contract with Nintendo ended.
+Cuthbert found the experimentation with Star Fox 2 helpful in his career.
+Cuthbert left Japan and moved to the United States to work with Sony.
+At Sony, he worked on Blasto for the PlayStation.
 After this, Cuthbert moved back to Japan to work at Japan Studio, where, in early 1999, he developed the Duck in a Bath technical demo that showcased the PlayStation 2's power to early developers and publishers.
 Following that, he developed Pipo Saru 2001 and then left Sony to start Q-Games Ltd. in Kyoto in August 2001.